-The Facilities Plan shown on the previous spread shows that there are excellent pedestrian, cycle (including bridleways) and bus links from the Site (via the residential allocation site to the north) to Lillington's facilities, the surrounding area and Leamington Spa town centre.
+The Facilities Plan shown on the previous spread shows that there are excellent pedestrian, cycle (including bridleways) and bus links from the Site to Lillington's facilities, the surrounding area and Leamington Spa town centre.
 In addition the local road network provides good connectivity to the wider and national network.

-Leamington Spa train station is approximately 3km south west of the Site.
+Leamington Spa train station is apporximately 3km south west of the Site.
 Three lines radiate from this station: one heads north west to Birmingham Moor Street via Warwick and Solihull with a branch line to Stratford-upon-Avon; a second heads north linking to Kenilworth (planned station) and Coventry; a third south east towards Banbury and onto London Marylebone or Reading via Oxford.
 London can be reached within approximately 1 hour, 10 minutes.